Services & Pricing:

 Walking/Running Gait Analysis:

 An additional service I provide is a full body gait analysis, which involves studying the body in motion during walking and/or running.
 This is an effective tool that can be used to highlight biomechanical imbalances present in the body, and as running makes up the foundation of nearly any sport, it has the advantage of being relevant to people who take part in sport and exercise at any level, in addition to those who may experience aches and pains on a general day-to-day basis.
 This is something I may recommend to patients as part of their treatment e.g. as a follow-up appointment, as it will compliment the biomechanical assessment performed in the initial consultation.
 Likewise, this is also something that is suitable for people who are not looking for a full treatment plan, but want to find out more about how they can make their body more biomechanically balanced for the purposes of reducing injury or improvement of sporting performance.
+So you know what to expect, you can read a sample 2,000 word gait analysis report by clicking on the link below.

 Where will the gait analysis take place?